 Bachus Beach, on the north shore of the island of Santa Cruz, is a white sand beach where you can see some sea turtles nesting sites; you will also experience a small lagoon where some migratory birds, herons, pelicans, zayapas (crabs), among other species, can be seen.
 The name Bachas originates from the World War II, when the American army left two barges thrown away on the beach.
 The first settlers could not pronounce the name correctly in English which led on the beach of Las Bachas.
 Coastal vegetation predominates is this zone; one of the most representative sea turtles nesting sites of Santa Cruz Island.
 It is a good place also to watch flamingos, as well as aquatic and migratory birds.

-Breakfast at hacienda.
+Breakfast at the hotel.

-Transfer from hotel to airport for morning flight from Quito to Baltra in the Galapagos Islands to board the M/V Santa Cruz anchored in the bay near Baltra.
-Introductory talk from ship's naturalists and lunch.
+Transfer from hotel to airport for morning flight from Quito to Baltra in the Galapagos Islands to board the MV Santa Cruz.
+Cabin assignment, introductory talk and lunch.